 A. A modern, efficient and effective regulator

-The Discipline Committee’s powers would be broadened to include the power to impose conditions on registration, suspend a registration, and revoke a registration.
+The Discipline Committee’s powers will be broadened to include the ability to impose conditions on registration, suspend a registration, and revoke a registration, authority it currently does not have.
 This is a key RECO recommendation, which we know the profession also supports.
-Appeals of all matters decided by the Discipline Committee would be to the Licence Appeal Tribunal rather than an Appeals Committee.
+Appeals of all matters decided by the Discipline Committee will be to the Licence Appeal Tribunal rather than an Appeals Committee.

-The Registrar’s authority to inquire into conduct and refer a matter to the Discipline Committee would be clarified, including allowing for a referral to the Discipline Committee, whether or not there has been a complaint.
+The Registrar’s authority to inquire into conduct and refer a matter to the Discipline Committee will be clarified, including allowing the Registrar to refer matters to the Discipline Committee, whether or not there has been a formal complaint.

-RECO’s registrar would be able to consider a broader range of factors when considering eligibility for registration including the past conduct and past financial position of an applicant.
+RECO’s Registrar will also be able to consider a broader range of factors when considering eligibility for registration, including the past conduct and past financial position of an applicant.

-Provisions would enable regulations to be made to deal with the information that the Registrar can ask a registrant to provide and how it is to be provided.
-This will support RECO’s ability to gather information necessary to be better informed about the sector and to better inform its risk based approach to enforcement.
+TRESA 2020 will enable regulations to be made to deal with the information that the Registrar can ask a registrant to provide and how it is to be provided.
+This will bolster RECO’s ability to gather the necessary data required to maintain sector information and enhance its data-driven approach to enforcement and risk-management.

 B. Enhanced consumer protection

-The term “customer” would be removed from the Act, effectively eliminating the customer relationship as currently defined.
-Instead, the law would clarify whether someone is represented by a brokerage or is self represented.
-Regulation making authority would permit regulations clarifying the relationship between a registrant, clients, and other persons.
-RECO believes that such a change would strengthen the effectiveness of the laws around multiple representation.
+Once in force, the term “customer” will be removed, effectively eliminating the customer relationship as currently defined.
+Regulations will provide a clear distinction between someone who is represented by a brokerage and someone who is self-represented.
+RECO believes that such a change will strengthen the effectiveness of the laws around multiple representation.

-Provisions would enable regulations to be made to give consumers more choice in the process used to sell their property including for example, what information their representative can disclose to prospective buyers.
+TRESA 2002 will enable regulations to be made to give consumers more choice in the process used to sell their property including, for example, what information their representative can disclose to prospective buyers.

-Provisions would also enable regulations to be developed to specify the information and disclosures to be provided to consumers.
-RECO has long promoted the introduction of a robust consumer guide to be provided to consumers to support informed decision making when entering relationships with brokerages.
+It will also enable regulations to be developed to specify the information and disclosures provided to consumers.
+RECO has long promoted the introduction of a robust consumer guide to support consumers in making informed decisions when entering relationships with brokerages.

-There would also be authority for regulations to be made specifying the information that is to be included on various real estate documents such as listing agreements.
+There will also be authority for regulations to be made specifying the information that is to be included on various real estate documents such as listing agreements.

-The Registrar’s authority to make information public would be broadened and clarified.
-RECO advocated this as an important change that will make it easier for a consumer to confirm that the person they are dealing with is not someone whose registration has been revoked.
+The Registrar’s authority to make information public will be broadened and clarified.
+RECO advocated for this as an important change that will make it easier for a consumer to confirm the registration status of a person they are dealing with.

 C. New rules for registered real estate brokerages, brokers and salespersons

-New provisions would allow real estate brokers and salespeople to incorporate to be paid through the corporation.
-Future regulations will outline the conditions and restrictions under which this might take place, so as to maintain consumer protection and minimize the level of administrative burden on registrants.
+Once in force, TRESA 2002 will allow real estate brokers and salespersons to have their remuneration (commission) paid to a corporation that meets certain conditions.
+Future regulations will outline the conditions and restrictions under which this might take place, to maintain consumer protection and minimize the level of administrative burden on registrants.

-The use of the term specialist will be restricted to those who have met specific requirements to be established.
+The use of the term specialist may be restricted to those who have met specific requirements to be established.

-Authority would be established to make regulations to clarify the duties, obligations and qualification requirements for brokerages, brokers of record, branch managers and others.
+The duties, obligations and qualification requirements for brokerages, brokers of record, branch managers and others may be clarified.

-Broadened regulation making authority regarding the code of ethics for registrants would allow for regulations supporting and strengthening professionalism in the sector.
+Regulation making authority regarding the code of ethics for registrants will allow for regulations supporting and strengthening professionalism in the sector.
 RECO has long supported a strengthened code of ethics.

 D. Clarity and precision to support burden reduction

-Updated definitions of broker, salesperson, and real estate would be introduced.
+An updated definition of real estate could be introduced.

-The inclusive term “remuneration” would be used in the Act in place of the current expression “commission and other remuneration”.
+The inclusive term “remuneration” is used in the Act in place of the current expression “commission and other remuneration”.

 Questions and Answers